railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

     * From the list, select a bill of materials name and then click :guilabel:`Form View`,

-    * From a product form, Click on :guilabel:`Product BoM Structure` From more button.
+    * From a product form, use the menu :guilabel:`Product BoM Structure` to the right.

 .. figure:: images/mrp_bom_new.png
-   :scale: 65
+   :scale: 60
    :align: center

    *Defining a Bill of Materials (Extended view)*